valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 The lifecycle of a portaal taak is as follows:
 1. When a process instance reaches a user task configured with the [Create Portaal taak](#create-portaal-taak) action an instance of the task is created in Valtimo as usual.
-Additionally a taak object is created in the Objecten API of object type `Taak`.
+Additionally, a taak object is created in the Objecten API of object type `Taak`.
 The status of the taak object will be `open`.
 The taak object includes information on who the intended recipient is.
 This is the person or organization that is supposed to complete the task.
 2. External applications, such as the NL Portal, can retrieve the task information and offer a way to complete the task.
 Often this will be a form to input data.
 3. When the user completes the task in the external system, this system will update the taak object with the new data and change the status in the object to `ingediend`.
-4. The Objecten API should send a notification to the Notificaties API indicating the the object has been updated.
+4. The Objecten API should send a notification to the Notificaties API indicating the object has been updated.
 5. Valtimo should be subscribed to notifications from the Notificaties API as part of the plugin setup and will receive the notification.
 When an update notification for a taak object is received Valtimo will check the status.
 If this is set to `ingediend` the updated data from the taak object will be stored based on the value resolver configuration, and the handling process will be started.
 6. As part of the handling process the [Complete Portaal taak](#complete-portaal-taak) action should be used.
-This action will complete the task in Valtimo and update the zaak object status to `verwerkt`, indicating the the taak has been processed.
+This action will complete the task in Valtimo and update the zaak object status to `verwerkt`, indicating the taak has been processed.

 ## Configure the plugin